Doudy/onlineChecker/README.md

 All credits go to "Chopper_Rob" for the core logic of this script, as published on https://www.domoticz.com/wiki/Presence_detection.

-What I did in this version is to upgrade it from Python 2 to Python 3.6+ and make it suitable to run it as a `systemd` service.
+What I did in this version is to upgrade it from Python 2 to Python 3.6+ and make it suitable to be run as a `systemd` service.
 By running it as such as service the script becomes more compact and stable at the same time.

 A simple `.service` file to manage this script would go into `/etc/systemd/system/` and could like this: